Journalist suspensions widen rift between Twitter and media

 “It is an overt demonstration of what advertisers fear the most — retribution for an action that Elon doesn’t agree with," he added.

 Advertisers are also monitoring the potential loss of Twitter users.
-Twitter is projected to lose 32 million users over the next two years, according to a forecast by Insider Intelligence.

-The group projects a nearly 4% drop in 2023 and another 5% drop in 2024 as technical issues and the return of accounts banned for offensive posts return under new Twitter rules.
+Twitter is projected to lose 32 million users over the next two years, according to a forecast by Insider Intelligence, which cited technical issues and the return of accounts banned for offensive posts.

 Meanwhile, some Twitter alternatives are gaining momentum.